 Because I knew I would not retain anything I learned in the class, I wanted at least to learn the lingo so I could confidently talk about natural dyeing should it come up in a future social interaction.
 I asked the instructor what the process of the tannin bath was called.
 She laughed a little, and said, somewhat incredulously, that it was called “saddening” the fabric — literally making a color look sad.

 I think I have been waiting my entire life to hear such a term.
 Saddening!
-Making something normal or bright dull, even drab.
+Forcing something normal or bright to become dull, even drab.
 A restrained state of being, the result of being forced into a scalding bath with a spoonful of a certain polyphenolic compound.
 Something that is done to you over which you have no control.

 The thing about natural dyes is that they’re not especially effective.
 Some will completely fade from fabric over time.
-A saddened shirt might become less and less sad, and then one day it’s almost white again, and you might remember that at one point it was sad, but that was a long time ago, and now you’re maybe dating someone new and it’s spring and even though you signed up for another art class you don’t need as many reasons to leave your house because it isn’t that hard anymore.
+A saddened shirt might become less and less sad, and then one day it’s almost white again, and you might remember that at one point it was sad, but that was a long time ago, and now it’s spring and you’re maybe dating someone new and even though you signed up for another art class you don’t need as many reasons to leave your house anymore because it isn’t that hard.

 Saddening!
 I think I have been waiting my entire life to hear such a term.